 Regular washing goes a long way towards maintaining your car’s appearance.
 Most people forget some of the simple, quick steps that can keep a new car looking new.

 Take just a few extra minutes when you wash to wipe down the engine, door jambs and trunk.
 Keeping these areas clean prevents a bigger clean-up job later.

 Car Washing And Drying Summary

-Washing your vehicle, on the regular, is obviously a very important maintenance aspect of car detailing.
-Doing the job right — with quality tools and wash products — makes everything easier and prevents scratching.
+Washing regularly is obviously a key part of car detailing.
+Doing the job right — with quality tools and wash products — makes things easier and prevents scratching.